Please forgive temporary problems with photos.

 Everyone works at a different pace, and every project has different challenges, so there is no way to estimate how long it might take to do a job like this.
-It really depends on you, and how perfect you want the final result to be.
+It really depends on your schedule, mission creep, and how perfect you want the final result to be.
+Mission creep is difficult to control.
+Repair work nearly always uncovers additional work needed.
+I try to make a detailed list of repairs, then try to stick fairly close to that list.
 Preparation for painting is one area I simply do not have enough patience.
-Sadly, the final appearance has a direct link to how painstaking you are at removing previous layers of paint and getting the sheetmetal perfectly straight and smooth.
+The final finish appearance is directly linked to how well the prep work is done.
 I tend to get in a hurry and cut corners here, so my paint jobs often look a bit rough.
-You may have heard this called a 20:20 paint job, "It looks great at 20 miles an hour or from 20-feet away", GRIN.
-As far as I am concerned, this is the perfect solution for a working tractor.
-A perfect finish is not nearly as important to me as getting something on there to prevent rust and a perfect finish will not stay perfect for long on a working tractor.
+You may have heard this called a 20:20 paint job, "It looks great at 20 miles an hour or from 20-feet away".
+As far as I am concerned, this is an acceptable look for a working tractor.
+A perfect finish is not nearly as important to me as getting something on there to prevent rust, and a perfect finish will not stay perfect for long on a working tractor.

 Working outside has a weather penalty, but one huge advantage is it cuts way down on the fumes I have to breathe.
 One seemingly unavoidable issue with painting outside is BUGS!
 More than a few small varmints were entombed in the paint on this one!